Hirota Arare Pattern Edo Glass Kobachi Bowl

 Tokyo, the capital of Japan, is also a center of craftsmanship.
 Among them, Edo Glass and Edo Kiriko are traditional Japanese Glassware that have been handed down for about 200 years in Edo City, the old name for the central area of Tokyo.These beautifully shining glasswares have been refined in Japan's largest consumer city, carrying on the good old Japanese tradition into the modern age.View more Edo Kiriko & Edo Glass

-Thank you so much for taking the time to leave us your review again!
-We wish this bowl and the plate make your days a little more special!
-We're looking forward to your next visit.
+Thank you so much for your wonderful comment with a photo!
+We hope the bowl makes your summer days a little more special!
+We are looking forward to your next visit.

 Scintillating is right!
 We purchased these glass bowls in the white for summer and so happy that we did.
 They look so fresh and modern.
 They make our fresh berries look so good.